 the multiple definitions across all superclasses.
 Therefore, the superclass

 in which case, the subclass adopts the sealed method definition.

 rely on the subclass to define the method.

 If two or more superclasses define events with the same name, then at least one of the following must be true:

 The event has the same definition in all superclasses (for example, when all superclasses inherited the event from a common base class)

 Resolving the potential conflicts involved when defining a subclass from multiple classes often reduces the value of this approach.
 For example, problems can arise when you enhance superclasses in future versions and introduce new conflicts.

 Reduce potential problems by implementing only one unrestricted superclass.
-In all other superclasses, all methods are abstract and must be defined by a subclass or inherited from the unrestricted superclass.
+In all other superclasses, all methods are

 In general, when using multiple inheritance, ensure that all superclasses remain free of conflicts in definition.